The Definitive Book

 During the first year in Korea FEAF (Far East Air Force) had authorized the use of Mark III identification friend or foe airborne radar Beacons for the identification of friendly aircraft over Korea.
 Many sets of this equipment had been provided to the Russians during World War II, and on 3 May 1951 FEAF ruled that a plane showing Mark III IFF, could not be assumed to be friendly.
 Thereafter the tactical air-direction centers were expected to identify aircraft by air-traffic control, position reports, flight plans, movement control, or voice authorization.
 U.S. Air Force in Korea page 426

-22 June 1955: Entire VP-9 Squadron crew escapes after Neptune self- destructs.
+Entire VP-9 Squadron crew escapes as Neptune self- destructs.

 22 Jan 1954: IN RETALIATION ! - A mission flown by a 91st US Air Force RB-45 Tornado over the Yellow Sea with an escort of sixteen F-86 Saber’s was attacked by eight MiG-15 Fagots.
 One Mig was shot down by USAF pilot Bertram Beecroft.